could never decide on a career. His father always told him “one

 Discovering the Importance of Life Learning as an Adult was

-published in Life Learning Magazine in 2017.
+published in Life Learning Magazine.

 began homeschooling her daughters when they were small, using Waldorf